 Making the Final Decision

 Communication is key to getting things to work smoothly when it comes to any funeral.
-For a Catholic funeral service, maintaining open channels to your pastor and funeral director is key.
+For a Catholic funeral service, maintaining open channels with your pastor and funeral director is key.
 Both parties may have a checklist or form to further help you make arrangements.